Investigating Black-Box Function Recognition Using Hardware Performance Counters: Function Recognition: A Preliminary Study on X86, ARM, and RISC-V

 The effects of non-determinism cannot be entirely eliminated.
-As a mitigation, our approach models interactions from a large database of individual executions (millions of features) as a countermeasure against single, run-to-run variations.
-This assumes the ability to measure large numbers of target functions idempotently, i.e.\ their behaviour changes insignificantly between invokations, and without restriction regarding the number of permitted calls.
-Moreover, it assumes the ability to access HPCs, which is in line with the attacker's assumed level of control (see \S\ref{sec:threat_model}).
-Secondly, we collect measurements from \emph{multiple} counters to maximise the discriminative benefits of different event types, while also minimising potential issues by focussing on any single counter (e.g.\ overcounting biases).
-Interestingly, X86 CPUs can monitor the number of hardware interrupt events---a known source of non-determinism---which we incorporated as a feature in our data sets.
-Importantly, we do not rely upon exact measurements, but only that the differences between different function executions confer enough discriminitive power for training a classifier.
+Rather, we model interactions from many individual measurements (millions of features) as a mitigation against single, run-to-run variations.
+This assumes the ability to measure large numbers of target functions idempotently, i.e.\ their behaviour changes insignificantly between invocations, and without restricting the number of permitted calls (see \S\ref{sec:threat_model}).
+Importantly, we do not rely upon exact measurements, but only that the deviations between different function executions confer enough discriminitive power for classification.
+Moreover, we use measurements from \emph{multiple} counters to maximise the discriminative benefits of disparate event types, which also minimises potential issues (e.g.\ overcounting bias) of using any single counter.
+X86 CPUs can also measure the number of hardware interrupts---a known source of non-determinism---which was used as a feature (Table~\ref{tab:device-hpcs}).